pytorch/xla/API_GUIDE.md

 xser.save(model.state_dict(), path)
 ```

-Such API streams XLA tensors to CPU one at a time, reducing the amount of host
+This API streams XLA tensors to CPU one at a time, reducing the amount of host
 memory used, but it requires a matching load API to restore:

 ```python